opsmop/opsmop/docs/source/advanced.rst

         )

 However, the default type is not always the one you will want to use.
-For instance, the default Package provider on Ubuntu would be "apt", but what if we wanted to install a package from Python's pip?
+For instance, the default Package provider on Ubuntu would be "apt", and on CentOS 7 it would be "yum", but what if we wanted to install a package from Python's pip?

 To specify or force a specific provider: